arm-university/Fundamentals-of-System-on-Chip-Design-on-Arm-Cortex-M-Microcontrollers/README.md

 ## Fundamentals-of-System-on-Chip-Design-on-Arm-Cortex-M-Microcontrollers
-Textbook by Rene Beuchat, Florian Depraz, Andrea Guerrieri & Sahand Kashani
+Textbook by Rene Beuchat, Florian Depraz, Andrea Guerrieri & Sahand Kashani (available as PDF)

 Obtain an understanding of SoC Design using Arm Cortex-M processor cores.